MIC-DKFZ/Hyppopy/README.md

 * loguniform (a logaritmic sampling of the iterval [a,b], such that the exponent e^x is sampled evenly x=[log(a),log(b)])
 * categorical (in this case data is not interpreted as interval but as actual list of objects)

-One exception is the GridsearchSolver, here we need to specifiy an interval and a number of samples like so: 'data': [a,b,N].
-The max_iterations parameter is obsolet in this case because each axis specifies an individual number of samples.
+One exception is the GridsearchSolver, here we need to specifiy an interval and a number of samples using a frequency specifier.
+The max_iterations parameter is obsolet in this case, because each axis specifies an individual number of samples via frequency.

 ```python
 # import the SolverPool class